 They are retrieved by calling

-The technique we just described is an example of the service locator pattern.
+The technique is an example of the service locator pattern.

-We avoid this technique unless we genuinely need it.
-It encourages a careless grab-bag approach such as we see here.
+Avoid this technique unless you genuinely need it.
+It encourages a careless grab-bag approach such as you see here.
 It's difficult to explain, understand, and test.
-We can't know by inspecting the constructor what this class requires or what it will do.
+You can't know by inspecting the constructor what this class requires or what it will do.
 It could acquire services from any ancestor component, not just its own.
-We're forced to spelunk the implementation to discover what it does.
+You're forced to spelunk the implementation to discover what it does.

 Framework developers may take this approach when they must acquire services generically and dynamically.